Zwyx/fabpsa.au/src/pages/vision-and-goals.md

 ### Promoting Language Acquisition

-We are dedicated to creating an immersive language environment that nurtures students’ language acquisition skills.
+We are dedicated to creating an immersive language environment that nurtures students' language acquisition skills.
 By incorporating various teaching methodologies, cultural activities, and exchanges with French-speaking communities, we strive to create an engaging and dynamic learning environment.

 ### Supporting Professional Development